glpi-project/doc/source/modules/assistance/categories.rst

 .. hint::

-   When building a helpdesk, it is important to choose carefully the list of available categories: a too large number visible by end-users will make ticket creation less easy, whereas a too small number will not allow to qualify correctly the demand.
+   When building a helpdesk, it is important to choose carefully the list of available categories: a too large number visible by end-users will make ticket creation less easy, whereas a too small number will not allow you to correctly qualify the demand.

    Ticket categories allow to do automatic processing when creating a ticket, for instance modify ticket attributes; see :doc:`Business rules for tickets </modules/administration/05_Règles/04_Règles_métier_pour_les_tickets>`.